-Generated cash provided by operating activities of $19.8 billion and cash from operations (CFO) of $19.9 billion for full-year 2025.
+Generated $4.3 billion in cash provided by operating activities and $5.4 billion in cash from operations (CFO).

-positiveDistributed $9.0 billion, or 45% of CFO, to shareholders in 2025, including $5.0 billion through share repurchases and $4.0 billion through ordinary dividends.
+positiveDistributed $2.0 billion to shareholders, including $1.0 billion through share repurchases and $1.0 billion through ordinary dividends.

 attentionMargin expansion indicates improving profitability and operational efficiency.
 Measured in basis points (bps): 100 bps = 1.0%.